mttaskin/basic-react-router-page/README.md

 ## Objective

-Build a Clarusway Web Page using ReactJS, react-router and useHistory.
+Build a Web Page using ReactJS, react-router and useNavigate.

 ### At the end of the project, following topics are to be covered;